d-iii-s/msim/doc/tutorial/riscv-virtual-memory.rst

         entry, the **L**\ east **R**\ ecently **U**\ sed entry is evicted.
         The ``sfence.vma`` instruction serves for manual eviction.
         It can either clear the whole TLB or you can use it to evict based on the ASID, virtual address or both.

+        Usually TLBs are transparent and users (i.e., kernel authors) can only flush the TLB while hardware controls when entries are added to the cache (TLB) and which entries are evicted because of lack of space (real hardware will typically use some fast approximation of LRU instead of keeping a precise record of recent accesses).
+        Note that TLB on MIPS is a noteworthy exception because it is a software-controlled TLB (the CPU does not perform hardware page walks to find the mapping and relies on the operating system to prefill the TLB).

 The size of the RISC-V TLB is configurable in MSIM (using the ``tlbresize`` command), but using the default count of 48 entries should be reasonable for most applications.